jhollinger/occams-record/README.md

 ---

-# TODO

-* `has_many :through` associations.

----

 # Unsupported features

+The following ActiveRecord features are under consideration, but not high priority.
+Pull requests welcome!

+* `:through` associations.

-The following ActiveRecord features are not supported, and I have no plans to do so.
-However, I'd be glad to accept pull requests.
+The following ActiveRecord features are not supported, and likely never will be.
+Pull requests are still welcome, though.

 * ActiveRecord enum types
 * ActiveRecord serialized types